angular-schule/website-articles/blog/2020-01-everything-github/README.md

 The following two are relevant for us:

 * **`GH_TOKEN` / Personal access token** – As the name suggests, personal access tokens grant rights that a particular user has.
-    In order to prevent the release of too many rights, the range of features can be limited with so-called scopes.
+    In order to prevent the release of too many rights, the range of features can be limited with so-called "scopes".
     Furthermore, scopes can not grant any additional permission beyond that which the user already has.
     Read more about the [available scopes here](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes).
     We will need the `repo` access scope, which grants **access to all** private and public repositories.